[Emilia-Romagna Art Cities] Parma in 3 Minutes

 HOW TO GET TO PARMA

-Parma is located in northern Italy, in Emilia-Romagna, halfway between Bologna and Milan, a strategic position that allows you to quickly reach others destinations such as Venice, Ferrara, and Verona.
+Parma is located in northern Italy, in Emilia-Romagna, halfway between Bologna and Milan.
+A strategic position that allows you to quickly reach others destinations such as Venice, Ferrara, and Verona.

-The Giuseppe Verdi Airport in Parma is connected to the center by bus and taxi, available at all hours.
+The Giuseppe Verdi Airport is connected to the center by bus and taxi, available at all hours.
 As an alternative, it is possible to use the Guglielmo Marconi Airport in Bologna or the international and intercontinental Malpensa Airport in Milan.

-Parma railway Station is connected to the most important national railway lines, and it can be easily reached in 1 hour from Bologna and Milan Stations.
+Railway Station is connected to the most important national railway lines, and it can be easily reached in 1 hour from Bologna and Milan Stations.

-It is possible to reach Parma by car either through the A1 motorway – Parma exit – or through the CISA A15 motorway – Parma Ovest exit – which connects the city of Parma to the Mediterranean Sea and to the major harbors of Liguria and Tuscany.
+It is possible to reach Parma by car either through the A1 motorway – Parma exit – or through the CISA A15 motorway – Parma Ovest exit – which connects the city to the Mediterranean Sea and to the major harbors of Liguria and Tuscany.

 (The city center of Parma is a limited traffic zone, here more information on where to park)